Gloria Sarfo

 Gloria Osei Sarfo is a Ghanaian actress and TV presenter.
 She won Best Supporting Actress Award at the 2020 Africa Magic Viewers' Choice Awards for her role in Shirley Frimping Manso's The Perfect Picture - Ten Years Later.

 Career

 Sarfo began her acting career in the mid-2000s, starring in Revele Films' Hotel Saint James.
 She gained popularity after playing the role of Nana Ama in Efiewura.

+Education

+Gloria had her secondary education at the Ghana Senior High School, Koforidua.
+She is also an alumnus of the University of Professional Studies.

+Personal life

+On November 7, 2024, Sarfo expressed her preference for keeping her romantic relationships private during an interview with Ayekoo Ayekoo on Accra 100.5 FM.

+Crontroversy

+On November 2, 2024, Ghanaian actress Gloria Sarfo criticized the Africa Movie Academy Awards (AMAA) over flight issues that left Ghanaian filmmakers stranded at Kotoka International Airport.

 Awards

 Sarfo won Best Supporting Actress at the 2020 Africa Magic Viewers' Choice Awards.
+She was awarded the actress of the Year at 2021 Women’s Choice Awards.